An information product is simply a product that teaches your customers something.

 If you have how-to books on your bookshelf, you already have a good example of an information product.

-The great thing about creating your own information product is you can create it once and sell it for years to come.
+The great thing about creating your own passive information ideas into a product is you can create it once and sell it for years to come.
 This is especially true if the basic information changes very little over time.

 So, how do you get started with your own product line?
 It all starts with creating (and selling) your first information product…